My Week with Marilyn: Music

 The film's original score was composed by American composer Conrad Pope.
 French composer Alexandre Desplat wrote a piece titled "Marilyn's Theme", which Pope adapted into his score.
 Pianist Lang Lang is a featured performer on several of Pope and Desplat's compositions.
 Williams also features on the soundtrack singing "I Found a Dream", "That Old Black Magic" and a medley of "When Love Goes Wrong, Nothing Goes Right" and "Heat Wave".
 Other songs include "Autumn Leaves" and "Memories Are Made of This".
-The soundtrack was released digitally on 1 November 2011.
+The soundtrack was released digitally on 8 November 2011.

 Release

 The first trailer for the film was introduced by Harvey Weinstein during the 2011 Cannes Film Festival.
 It was officially released on 6 October 2011.
 My Week with Marilyn had its world premiere on 9 October 2011 at the 49th New York Film Festival.
 The film was shown at the Mill Valley Film Festival two days later and it was then added to the lineups of the Hamptons International Film Festival and the 26th Annual Fort Lauderdale International Film Festival.

 My Week with Marilyn was the centerpiece presentation at the 47th Chicago International Film Festival and it was shown at the Wooburn Festival in High Wycombe on 17 October.
 It was later screened at the Philadelphia Film Festival and AFI Fest.
 My Week with Marilyn was shown out of competition at the Rome Film Festival and it closed the Dubai International Film Festival on 13 December.
 It was then shown at the Capri Hollywood International Film Festival in January 2012.

 My Week with Marilyn was released on 25 November in the United Kingdom.
 The film was originally scheduled to be released on 4 November in the United States, but shortly after its premiere at the New York Film Festival, The Weinstein Company moved the release date to 23 November.
 The film opened in a limited release in 73 markets and 244 theaters.
+During this time period, an exclusive 7-minute director's cut of the Katy Perry music video, "The One That Got Away", was shown with select advanced screenings of the film for one night only on 11 November.
 On 17 February 2012, Kristina Bustos of Digital Spy reported My Week with Marilyn would expand into 600 more theatres across the United States on 24 February.